-The Department of Environmental Health will prepare you to meet these challenges through research, risk assessment, public policy, and community activism.
+The Department of Environmental Health will prepare you to meet these challenges through research, policy analysis, and community engagement.
 You’ll gain solid grounding in epidemiologic and toxicological research to assess chemical, physical, biological, and social risk factors.
-Your education will also include training in health law, health services, and community-based environmental health.
+Your education will also include training in legal and economic topics relevant to environmental and public health.

 Cutting-edge research projects and facilities

 An advantage of attending a major research university is the opportunity to assist in important faculty research.
-Current projects include studies of exposure to PBDEs, occupational safety, Gulf War Illness, and the BU Superfund Research Program.
-The Sherr Lab, located in our department, uses state-of-the-art cellular and molecular technologies in exciting areas of basic and applied scientific research.
+Current projects include studies of exposure to flame retardants, the effects of exposure to multiple chemical and non-chemical stressors on health in low-income communities, Gulf War Illness, and the BU Superfund Research Program.
+The Sherr and Schlezinger labs use state-of-the-art cellular and molecular technologies in exciting areas of basic and applied scientific research.
+The Exposure Biology Research Group performs in-depth field investigations of environmental and occupational exposures and uses biological markers to determine possible exposure-disease pathways.
 Whether you’re a master’s or doctoral student, you’ll find studies that match your academic and professional interests.

 A large network of fieldwork partners

-Outside the lab, many of our students engage in community-based research projects with our faculty in and around Boston.
-And several studies involve collaboration with government agencies, other universities, or Boston Medical Center.
+Many of our students engage in community-based research projects with our faculty in and around Boston.
+Several studies involve collaboration with government agencies, other universities, or Boston Medical Center.

 The Department of Environmental Health offers three graduate degree programs: